9 memorable examples of environmental journalism

 Environmental journalism is simply journalism — from news gathering to investigative journalism — on environmental issues.
 This includes everything from the impact of fossil fuels and the importance of sustainability, to the attribution of heatwaves to climate change.

 This isn’t a simple task.
-Controversies abound, as does misinformation; and media outlets don’t always give environmental topics they deserve.
-Environmental journalists must overcome a lot of barriers in their field, like:
+Controversies abound, as does misinformation; and media outlets don’t always give environmental topics the attention they deserve.
+Environmental journalists must overcome a lot of barriers in their field, such as:

 But there is light at the end of the tunnel.
 Advocacy efforts have led to initiatives that support environmental coverage, with organisations like the Society of Environmental Journalists (SEJ) working to improve the quality of environmental stories.